Code-Institute-Submissions/stream-one-project-5/README.md

 ### Upcoming Walks

-The page detailing upcoming walks shows a brief description of the next schedule walk, along with a map of the route created using Ordnance Survey (OS) Openspace Map Builder and embedded using the OS Openspace API.
-There are also short description of planned walks up to six months ahead.
+The page detailing upcoming walks shows a brief description of the next route, along with a map of the route created using Ordnance Survey (OS) Openspace Map Builder and embedded using the OS Openspace API.
+The next scheduled walk is displayed by default, with links to enable the user to switch between the routes planned for the next six months.

+Enabling this functionality proved tricky to begin with so a separate GitHub branch was utilised until such time as the script was working satisfactorily.

 ### Photo Galleries